philanc/ple/README.md

 --

-At the moment, the complete editor is 40KB.
-It has been tested on xterm, rxvt and the Linux console.
+At the moment, the complete editor is ~40KB.
+It has been tested on xterm, rxvt, vte-based terminals, and the Linux console.

 As they say, *it works on my PC...*